swentel/indieweb/README.md

 publishing and subscribing to streams and legacy feed files in real time.
 This module allows you to publish your content to a hub and also receive notifications from a hub for Microsub feeds so that polling isn't necessary.
 The default hub for publishing is https://switchboard.p3k.io. https://pubsubhubbub.appspot.com/ and https://superfeedr.com/ work as well for getting subscription and notifications.
+People can subscribe to Microformats2 feeds (use the IndieWeb feeds module for that) or RSS views using the 'RSS Feed with WebSub discovery' format.

 When you toggle to publish, an entry is created in the queue which you can either handle with drush or by cron.
 This will send a request to the configured hub.
 An overview of published content is at admin/content/websub.